 The skull.
 It had to be the skull.
 An item of vast, unimaginable power.
 What else could be causing this?
 Laura's superheroic reflexes leapt into action.
 The skull had to be shut down.
 Nothing else mattered.

 She tried to fly, but there was something weird about the gravity, so she ran instead.
 Sprinting across the tarmac, she dodged burning pallets and unconscious Barnlings.
 The air was thick and warm as soup.
 Then somehow, somehow, she was in a shell crater, and it wasn't just the Barn that was burning but all of South Hertling.
 The sky was whole at least, though full of poison smoke.
-Everywhere were humanoid robots, like chromium waking nightmares.
+Everywhere were humanoid robots, like waking nightmares in chrome.

 "Great.
 Now come the killer robots," she muttered.